Aviastar Airlines Flight 051

-On 15 November 1993, Aviastar Flight 051, an Antonov An-124-100 returning from Dubai International Airport, United Arab Emirates, where it had operated a cargo flight previously that day, to Tashkent International Airport, Uzbekistan, crashed on a mountain 35 km east of Kerman, Iran, while performing a holding pattern on approach to Ayatollah Hashemi Rafsanjani Airport, where a refueling stopover was planned.
+On 15 November 1993, Aviastar Flight 051, an Antonov An-124-100 returning from Dubai International Airport, United Arab Emirates, where it had operated a cargo flight previously that day, to Tashkent International Airport, Uzbekistan, crashed on Joftan mountain at 35 km east of Kerman, Iran, while performing a holding pattern on approach to Kerman Airport, where a refueling stopover was planned.
 All 14 crew members and three passengers on board were killed.

-The accident was found to have been caused mainly by errors of the crew, which failed to identify their actual position, deviated from the flight path and didn't used properly the on board radar, the pilots were also unfamiliar with the airport.
+The accident was found to have been caused mainly by errors of the crew, which failed to identify their actual position, deviated from the flight path and didn't properly use the on-board radar; the pilots were also unfamiliar with the airport.
 Bad weather, air traffic control errors and the surrounding mountainous terrain also played a factor in the crash.

 Background

 The aircraft involved was an Antonov An-124-100 registered as RA-82071, manufactured in 1993, and operated by the Russian airline Aviastar Airlines.
 Aviastar Airlines was the airline division of the aircraft factory Aviastar-SP, the same parent company of the airline Aviastar-TU, which operated between 1993 and 2004.

 On board the aircraft, there were 14 crew members and three passengers.
 The crew members were captain Anatoly Lubyanitsky, first officer Vladimir Lubyanitsky, the two navigators Ivakh S.N. and Sysoev A.V., the flight engineers Tarasenko G.K, Romanenko A.I., Starodubtsev A.I., Gavrilov N.L., Kislyuk V.N., Chentsov E.M. and the technicians Dubrovsky S.L., Goncharov V.V., Aitov V.P. and Kuznetsov R.V.